The 20 Best Paraneoplastic Cerebellar Degeneration Doctors in Japan

 Hiroshima, JP

-Shinsuke Sasada practices in Hiroshima, Japan.
+Shinsuke Sasada practices practicing medicine in Hiroshima, Japan.
 Sasada is rated as an Experienced expert by MediFind in the treatment of Paraneoplastic Cerebellar Degeneration.
-Their top areas of expertise are Breast Cancer, Lung Adenocarcinoma, Febrile Neutropenia, Mastectomy, and Tissue Biopsy.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses Breast Cancer, Lung Adenocarcinoma, Febrile Neutropenia, Mastectomy, and Tissue Biopsy.

 Experienced in Paraneoplastic Cerebellar Degeneration